deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15580/index.md

 ![](charts/charts_8_1.png "🔼 Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.")

-> 🔼 The chart displays the position-level accuracy of LLMs in multiplication tasks, revealing a U-shaped pattern across different training set sizes.
+> 🔼 The chart displays the position-level accuracy of LLMs in multiplication tasks across various training set sizes, revealing a U-shaped pattern.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.